halfmorepiece/PhantomCircuit/README.md

 SELECTED_TASK_INDICES, EPOCHS -> choose the task & checkpoint of specific epoch to process

-MODEL_CONFIGS -> define the path and trust code for the model trained from synthetic or finetuning dataset
+MODEL_CONFIGS -> define the path and trust code for the model trained with synthetic or finetuning dataset
 ```

 2.Only analysis: